 Adopting a SCARS rescue involves a few steps:

 - Once we receive the application, one of our volunteer screeners will contact you by phone to review your application.
+The application allows us to help you find a pet that is the right match for your family.
+This is especially important for people who are new to pet guardianship.

 - At this point, we can arrange a “meet & greet.”
 Because SCARS rescues are cared for in private foster homes, meeting times are dependent on matching your availability with that of the foster home.